CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (k) A party has the right to present evidence and testimony, including expert medical, psychological or educational testimony.

-(l) The decision of the impartial hearing officer may be appealed to a panel of three appellate hearing officers.
-The panel’s decision may be appealed further to a court of competent jurisdiction.
-In notifying the parties of its decision, the panel shall indicate the courts to which an appeal may be taken.
+(l) The decision of the impartial hearing officer may be appealed to a court of competent jurisdiction.
+In notifying the parties of the decision, the hearing officer shall indicate the courts to which an appeal may be taken.

 (m) The following applies to coordination services for hearings and to hearing officers:

-(1) The Secretary may contract for coordination services in support of hearings conducted by local school districts.
-The coordination services shall be provided on behalf of school districts and may include arrangements for stenographic services, arrangements for hearing officer services, scheduling of hearings and other functions in support of procedural consistency and the rights of the parties to hearings.
+(1) The Secretary may contract for coordination services for hearings related to a child who is gifted or thought to be gifted.
+The coordination services may include arrangements for stenographic services, arrangements for hearing officer services (including the compensation of hearing officers), scheduling of hearings and other functions in support of procedural consistency and the rights of the parties to hearings.

-(3) A hearing officer may not be an employe or agent of a school district in which the parents or student resides, or of an agency which is responsible for the education or care of the student.
+(2) A hearing officer may not be an employee or agent of a school district in which the parents or student resides, or of an agency which is responsible for the education or care of the student.
 A hearing officer shall promptly inform the parties of a personal or professional relationship the officer has or has had with any of the parties.
+The compensation of hearing officers does not cause them to become employees of the Department.

 (n) The following timeline applies to due process hearings: